adi868/Bamazon/README.md

 ![Bamazon-1Demo](https://media.giphy.com/media/lRdhbAMTVuqSmcYLT4/giphy.gif)

-However, if the number of items are in stock, Bamazon will complete your order, update the stock's inventory, and calculate the total cost of your transaction.
+However, if the number of items are in stock, Bamazon will complete your order, update/deplete the stock's inventory, and calculate the total cost of your transaction.

 ![Bamazon-Demo](https://media.giphy.com/media/W55dMVu6qUidXWk1zg/giphy.gif)